tommm/StopForumSpam/readme.md

 If you do not have StopForumSpam installed, simply upload the plugin to your forum root (ensuring the folder structure is followed) and install via your ACP plugin manager.

 #### Upgrade
+##### Upgrading to 1.4.0
 If you're using StopForumSpam 1.2, first deactivate the existing plugin from your ACP.
 Upload the new plugin, overwriting all files.
 Go back to the ACP and reactivate the plugin.
 The upgrade process will start and all your existing settings will be carried forward into the new version.

+##### Upgrading to 1.4.1
+If you are already using 1.4.0, download the new version and upload to your forum overwriting all files.
+There is no need to deactivate or uninstall the plugin.

+Once upgraded, you can safely remove the file *./inc/plugins/stopforumspam_acp.php*.

 ### Using StopForumSpam
 Once installed, a new setting group is created called StopForumSpam Check; this can be found in the Configuration area in the ACP.